securesean/DecryptAutoLogon/README.md

 Compiled with .NET 3.0 (Windows Vista's default)+.
 Needs to be run as SYSTEM.
 Not just as a high intgrity process because the special registry keys need are only visible to SYSTEM and can only be decyrpted by SYSTEM.

 # Why?
-In order to support Keosk mode Windows needs to keep the user's password in a reversable format.
+In order to support Kiosk mode Windows needs to keep the user's password in a reversable format.
 This was being kept at HKLM\Software\Microsoft\Windows NT\CurrentVersion\Winlogon under "DefaultUserName" and "DefaultPassword" .
 Autologon was updated to store the passwords in the LSA Secrets registry keys that are only visible to SYSTEM. [keithga ](https://keithga.wordpress.com/2013/12/19/sysinternals-autologon-and-securely-encrypting-passwords/) provided a binary that popped a Message but no source code or command line version.

 # How it works
 Through pInvoke calls: